ignacio-flores/income-under-the-carpet/README.md

 guessed it- everything.
 But, before doing it, first think about replacing the global in line 14 'mydirectory' to wherever you put the folder.
 Pretty simple, right?
 Also, it will produce the file 'tables/data-behind-figures.xlsx' which has tables with the data used to build figures in the paper.
+Please don't forget to cite the paper if using data and/or code.

 In what follows, some details about specific aspects of the project.